quipucords/quipucords-ui/CONTRIBUTING.md

 <summary><h3 style="display: inline-block">Using Git</h3></summary>

 Quipucords-UI makes use of
-- GitHub's fork and pull workflow.
+- Both branch work inside the main repository and GitHub's fork and pull workflow
 - A linear commit process and rebasing.

-> Instead of relying on GitHub merge commits and squashing, we recommend breaking down changes into smaller, independent commits.

 #### Branch syncing
 Linear commit history for Quipucords-UI simplifies understanding and syncing changes across branches.
 Do not use merge commits.
 Always use fast-forward rebase.